 Paula Michaels’ research and teaching focuses on twentieth-century world history.
 Her work bridges the histories of Eastern and Western Europe, integrating the USSR into a pan-European and global narrative through the study of social and cultural history.
 Her teaching is also part of Monash University’s International Studies program.

-Michaels studies the history of medicine, and is especially interested in the ways that medicine is mobilized to further political and social objectives.
+Michaels studies the history of medicine, and is especially interested in the ways that medicine is mobilised to further political and social objectives.
+She is currently researching the gendered history of psychological trauma, from hysteria to PTSD.

 - A post on Nursing Clio explains how the insinuation of the 1964 Republican presidential nominee was mentally unstable has ramifications for 2016.
 Read more